This is Joanne's portion of the family tree. Click or touch any name to see their details.

 Edward met Joanne at the St Hedwigs Catholic Youth Organization in 1947.
 They were married on May 15, 1949 at St Hedwigs Church in Floral Park, NY.
 The reception was at the New Hyde Park Polish Home (now The Elks Club) and had 225 people.

 Ed worked his adult life in the milk industry starting with Clover Dairy in Garden City Park.
+The dairy was owned by his friend, Ronald Reese.
 The dairy moved to Glen Head in the mid-1960s.

 He had a part-time job for many years repairing and painting racetrack sulkies at Nassau Bicycle Shop in Mineola, NY.
 Sulkies are lightweight carts used for harness racing.
 It has two wheels and a small seat for a single driver.
 Harness racing was a popular sport at Roosevelt Raceway in Westbury, NY up until it ended in 1988.

 Ed was the life of the party at gatherings of family and friends.
-Joanne's family called him “Timber” because of his height, and his son Ed Jr was nicknamed “Twig”.
+Joanne's family called him “Timber” because of his height.
+It was probably Bill Gozelski who nicknamed Ed Jr “Twig”.
 Ed Jr still gets called Twig by the Gozelski clan in upstate New York.

 One of the rites of passage for the Sawicki children (once they were old enough) was to water ski from Hempstead Harbor, Long Island across the Long Island Sound to Rye, New York.
 This was a distance of about 7 miles.
 Plus, most of them did the return trip as well for a total of 14 miles.

-Skiing the Sound was fatiguing because there were waves and there was often quite a bit of other marine traffic.
+Skiing the Sound was fatiguing because there were waves and there was other marine traffic.
+So, it was a real accomplishment.